 SB: The challenges include having the infrastructure behind the company.
 You have to make sure that you support your customers.
 In Singapore, people now know about AM.
 They are open to the technology and they have a big interest in it.
 But first, a lot of companies still need to understand what the technology can do for them in particular.

 AM is not the answer to all manufacturing needs.
 The vast majority of parts would still be made by conventional means, as it is more economical and faster.
-AM is usually designed for particular parts which cannot be made by conventional means.
+AM is usually required for particular parts which cannot be made by conventional means.
 That is the big education challenge for us—to make sure customer’s expectations are correct, that we sell AM machines and technology to the right kind of customers, for the right kind of applications.

 Q: Any other thoughts you would like to share with readers?

-SB: I would say that we see the AM market in the region as growing.
+SB: I would say that we see the AM market in the region growing.
 As I mentioned, we are trying to design our machines with production in mind.
 We can see in the market that we are talking to companies who are not in the R&D field, and who are really looking into building parts for production.
 We are still far for the peak of demand of AM machines, and there is much room for growth in this market.

 APMEN Metrology & Design, May/June 2017